Lake Mykee Town, Missouri

-Lake Mykee Town was a village in Callaway County, Missouri, United States whose government was dissolved and land area annexed into Holts Summit, Missouri.
-Because of this, Lake Mykee no longer exists and the former village is now referred to as Holts Summit.
+Lake Mykee Town was a village in Callaway County, Missouri, United States.
+The village government dissolved on June 1, 2017, and the land area annexed into Holts Summit, Missouri.
+Because of this, Lake Mykee no longer exists, and the former village is now referred to as Holts Summit.
 The population was 350 at the 2010 census.
 It is part of the Jefferson City Metropolitan Statistical Area.